lubricants and moisturizers… what’s the difference?

 • Moisturizers, on the other hand, are designed to be absorbed into the skin, to help change the water content of the cells, to ultimately revive the skin tissue.
 The result?
 More elastic and plumper skin.

-• Vaginal moisturizers are meant to be used regularly to maintain moisture, while lubricants are intended for episodic use, during sexual activity.
+• Vaginal moisturizers are meant to be used regularly to maintain vaginal moisture, while lubricants are intended for episodic use, during sexual activity.

 replenish your skin from within.